Customer Service

 2. Marketing opportunities jump high

 Being proactive isn’t just about customer delight.
 It’s also a powerful marketing tool you can take advantage of.
-For instance, if you roll out a fresh feature that solves common problems, your support team can refer it to your customers in the personal email newsletter addressed to those who requested the feature in question.
+For instance, if you roll out a fresh feature that solves common problems, your support team can refer it to your users in the personal email newsletter addressed to those who requested the feature in question.

 Consider broadcast emailing with all your recent product improvements.
-Such an approach can be even more effective than a sales pitch as clients feel like their needs are fully met.
+Such an approach can be even more effective than a sales pitch as clients feel their needs are fully met.

 3. Honest feedback is no longer to beg for